This beginners guide is going to teach you how to find that exciting first product to sell (and make a profit) on Amazon, through their FBA program.

 Further places to find products

-There’s other places that you can source products.
+There are other places that you can source products.
 This is in person, at one of the many trade fairs.
 These include:

 - The Canton Fair (world’s largest) which is run twice yearly